Organ and body donations

-At KI, however, donated bodies are currently only used in first-cycle education and not for research or the training of specialists.
+At Karolinska Institutet, however, donated bodies are currently solely used in first-cycle education, and not for research or training of specialists.

 Almost everyone can donate their body

-The vast majority of people in Sweden who are between 18 and 95 years of age can donate their body to medical education and development if they so wish.
-A donor consents to having their remains handled by the anatomy unit at the Department of Neuroscience, Karolinska Institutet.
+The vast majority of people in Sweden who are between 18 and 95 years of age can donate their body to medical education and development, if they so wish.
+Donors consent to having their remains handled by the anatomy unit at the Department of Neuroscience, Karolinska Institutet.

-It is important that, prior to reaching the decision to donate their body, the prospective donor has been given thorough consideration to the matter and has no reservations about entering the donation agreement.
-This is often expressed as a desire to “benefit medical science”.
+Prior to reaching the decision of donating their body, it is important that the prospective donors have given thorough consideration to the matter and have no reservations about entering the donation agreement.
+This could often be expressed as a desire to “benefit medical science”.

-A prerequisite for any donation is that, after the donation, the body may be handled freely at the KI anatomy unit.
-Among other things, this means that there cannot be any restrictions attached of a religious or existential nature regarding the normal use of a deceased person under such circumstances.
+A prerequisite for any donation is that, after the donation, the body may be handled freely at the Karolinska Institutet anatomy unit.
+Among other things, this means that there cannot be any restrictions attached, of either religious or existential nature, regarding the normal use of a deceased person under such circumstances.
 Some diseases, obesity, injuries or other changes to the body can prevent the body from being suitable for donation or to be handled by the anatomy unit.

 For many donors, their decision provides a sense of meaning, an ability to contribute to a better understanding of the human body for the benefit of future generations.
-This attitude must naturally be met with a serious and respectful code of ethics on the part of the organisation receiving the body, and all those associated with it.
-The donor has placed great trust in the medical faculty and provided an invaluable resource in the form of their donation.
-A decision that creates a duty on the part of the recipient of the donation.
+This must naturally be met with a serious and respectful code of ethics on the part of the organisation receiving the body, and all those associated with it.
+The donors have placed great trust in the medical faculty and provided an invaluable resource in the form of their donation.
+A decision which creates a duty on the part of the recipient of the donation.

 If possible, include your family in the decision.

-Even if it is a fully personal decision to enter into a body donation agreement, it could be wise to inform close relatives or alike about the decision and its implications.
-Not least to prevent any uncertainty regarding the donation or differences of opinion about how the body should be handled after death.
+Even if entering a body donation agreement is a fully personal decision, it could be wise to inform close relatives or next of kin about the decision and its implications.
+Not least to prevent any uncertainty regarding the donation, or differences of opinion about how the body should be handled after death.

 Ensuring the donor’s rights and suitability

-The donation agreement ("donationsavtal" in Swedish) is a contract between the donor and the receiving anatomy unit at the Department of Neuroscience, Karolinska Institutet.
-It is only the donor who can enter such an agreement about their body.
-Relatives of the deceased cannot donate the body after death.
+The donation agreement ("donationsavtal" in Swedish) is an agreement between the donor and the receiving anatomy unit at the Department of Neuroscience, Karolinska Institutet.
+Only the donor can enter such an agreement.
+Relatives of the deceased cannot donate the body after the person's death.

 Donation agreement, in Swedish (pdf)

-The donation agreement document, with the donor’s signature, is completed and sent to the anatomy unit.
-There, a decision is made as to whether the donation can be accepted and whether the wishes and reservations stated by the donor on the form are possible to fulfil.
+The donation agreement, signed by the donor, is completed and sent to the anatomy unit.
+A decision is made as to whether the donation can be accepted and whether the wishes and reservations stated by the donor on the form are possible to fulfil.
 If this is the case, the donation agreement will be signed by a donation administrator or unit manager.
-The donation agreement will be archived at the anatomy unit at KI, and a copy of it will be returned to the donor together with a donor's card.
-Only then is the proposed donation valid.
+The donation agreement will be archived at the anatomy unit at Karolinska Institutet, and a copy will be returned to the donor along with a donor's card.
+It is only at this point that the proposed donation becomes valid.

-The donor is responsible for ensuring that the agreement is stored somewhere known to their next of kin, as well as for informing any healthcare provider about the decision.
+The donor is responsible for ensuring that the agreement is stored somewhere known to his/her next of kin, as well as informing any healthcare provider about the decision.

-The donor can discontinue the agreement at any time without giving a reason.
-Contact the anatomy unit by post, e-mail or telephone.
-Contact information is available further down the page.
-Please also note that the anatomy unit can discontinue the agreement, should the body for some reason prove to be unsuitable for donation after death.
+The donor can discontinue the agreement at any time, without giving a reason.
+Contact the anatomy unit by regular mail, e-mail or telephone (see Contact info).
+Please note that the anatomy unit can discontinue the agreement, should the body prove, for any reason, to be unsuitable for donation after death.